The BEST slow cooker spicy Chili Recipe (EASY)

 And just a warning.

-You’re dealing with chili peppers and the capsaicin (it’s what makes peppers hot.
-I googled this, I’m no doctor) will stay in your fingers for awhile.
-So if you were to say, oh i don’t know, put your contacts in after handling the jalapenos?
-You’re going to have a bad time.
+You’re dealing with chili peppers, and the capsaicin (it’s what makes peppers hot.
+I googled this – I’m no doctor) will stay in your fingers for a while.
+So if you were to say, oh, I don’t know, put your contacts in after handling the jalapenos?
+You’re going to have aย bad time.

 I’ve never done that.
 Not once.
 Not never…